thoov/ember-test-selectors/README.md

 {{spinner color="blue" data-test-spinner=true}}
 ```

-Please note that this only works for components based on `@ember/component`,
+Please note that the automatic argument binding only works for components based
-but not `@glimmer/component`.
+on `@ember/component`, but not `@glimmer/component`.

 ### Usage in Ember addons